bobthacker/NCBI-MetadataMiner/README.md

 # Spruce - NCBI Metadata Miner
-Scripts to aggregate metadata from NCBI records and other sources.

 Spruce is a collection of tools to retrieve metadata and organize it according to a user-defined ontology of terms.